CumulusNetworks/docs/content/version/cumulus-linux-37/System-Configuration/Netfilter-ACLs/Default-Cumulus-Linux-ACL-Configuration.md

 ## Caveats and Errata

 Due to a hardware limitation on **Trident3 switches**, certain broadcast packets that are VXLAN decapsulated and sent to the CPU do not hit the normal INPUT chain ACL rules installed with `cl-acltool`.

 In Cumulus Linux 3.7.11 and later, you can configure policers for broadcast packets in the `/etc/cumulus/switchd.conf` file.
-The policer configuration format and default value is shown below:
+The policers configuration format and default value is shown below:

 ```
 cumulus@switch:~$ sudo cat /etc/cumulus/switchd.conf